A good holiday has to have many elements (sunshine and good company are usually fairly crucial) however, one ingredient remains undisputed: good food.

-Given that many Portuguese specialities don’t translate well into English here’s the low down on some of those must-munch menu favourites:
+Given that many Portuguese specialties don’t translate well into English here’s the low down on some of those must-munch menu favorites:

 Arroz de Peixe – Fish rice!
 The rice and fresh fish is cooked with tomatoes and peppers and garnished with fresh coriander or mint – a real Algarvian classic.

 Massada de Peixe – Fish with pasta.
 Replace rice with pasta and you have a delicious dish guaranteed to satisfy a rumbling tum.